cesanta/mongoose/README.md

 -----------------

 I am Sergey Lyubka, a software engineer from Galway, Ireland.
-I started working on Mongoose in 2004.
+I started working on Mongoose in 2004, and since then continuously improving it, investing thousands of hours of work.
 My other project I give to the community for free is
 [Super Light Regular Expression library](http://code.google.com/p/slre).